eric8395/eric8395/README.md

 Attemping to make sense of the millions of stats associated with the game of baseball and do whatever I can so the Yankees can win :baseball:

-Otherwise, I am also a curious and aspiring data analyst looking to hone my skills in the data science industry and always learning new skills! :chart_with_upwards_trend:
+Otherwise, I am also a curious and aspiring data science professional looking to hone my skills and always learning new skills! :chart_with_upwards_trend:

 <!---